You can make a criminal injury compensation claim even if no one has been prosecuted for the crime.

 To claim secondary victim compensation, you must have witnessed the incident first hand or have seen the immediate aftermath.
 Also, there needs to be a close connection of love and affection between you and the person who was attacked.

 If you have sustained injuries as a result of an act of violence, you can make a criminal injury compensation claim through the CICA scheme.
-At CFG Law, we have successfully brought compensation claims that have resulted from unprovoked assaults by strangers, to injuries resulting from assaults that have taken place within the family home.
+At CFG, we have successfully brought compensation claims that have resulted from unprovoked assaults by strangers, to injuries resulting from assaults that have taken place within the family home.
 These can include assaults by assailants under the influence of drugs or alcohol, terror attacks and assaults provoked by minor disagreements.

 The CICA use a “tariff” system to decide how much compensation to pay.
 The “tariff” is a long list of injuries along with a fixed amount of compensation for each injury.